Table of Contents

 Fan Splitters And Fan Controller

-If a motherboard does not have enough fan connectors or a built-in fan hub, another option is to use fan splitters.
-A fan splitter is a small device that allows two or more fans to be connected to a single fan connector, effectively increasing the number of fans connected to a motherboard.
+If your motherboard doesn’t have enough fan connectors or a built-in fan hub, you can use fan splitters.
+These small devices let you connect two or more fans to one fan connector, so you can add more fans to your motherboard.

-A fan controller is a device that allows users to control the speed of their fans manually.
-It usually has multiple fan connectors and a dial or switch that allows users to adjust the fans’ speed.
-Fan controllers are useful when a user wants to control the speed of their fans independently of the motherboard’s control.
+A fan controller is another handy tool.
+It lets you manually control your fans’ speed.
+It has several fan connectors and a dial or switch to adjust the speed.
+Fan controllers are great when you want to control your fans’ speed yourself, without relying on the motherboard’s settings.

 Fan Connectors